 - You and your spouse need to establish that both parties agree to divorce.

-You and your spouse need to be in a no-fault state, like Pennsylvania, to file a joint petition to divorce.
+Like Pennsylvania, you and your spouse need to be in a no-fault state to file a joint petition to divorce.

 - Each spouse must agree to file an affidavit to show that they agree to the divorce.